arcology-network/common-lib/README.md

 # common-lib

-common-lib includes most of the frequently used data types and utility functions used in Arcology, such as:

-* Commonly used data types such as account, block, transaction, execution result, etc;
-* Encoding/decoding utilities;
-* Data compression utilities;
-* Concurrent containers;
-* And many other utilties.
+The common-lib module comprises a range of commonly utilized data types and utility functions within Arcology.
+These include frequently used data types like account, block, transaction, execution result, and more.
+Additionally, it includes utilities for encoding/decoding, data compression, concurrent containers, and various other functionalities.